How is this page different from the Bio and Projects page?

 What would interest you for a full-time position?

-I am currently only considering offers that would pay a minimum of $45,000 year before taxes.
-I do not own a car in Portland and rely on public transportation, including bike share.
+I am currently only considering offers that would pay a minimum of $60,000 year after taxes.
+I do not own a car in Portland and rely on public transportation and biking.
 I am open to relocation, but not on my own expense at this time.